-We believe that disciple-making is to be worked out together in ministry to one another.
-It's not about one or a small number of pastors bearing the total responsibility to care for the entire congregation (Ephesians 4:11-12).
-Rather it's about all disciples using their God-given spiritual gifts to provide mutual ministry, in the context of a vibrant and strong local church.
+We believe that discipleship is best accomplished in ministry to one another.
+It's not about one or a small number of pastors bearing the responsibility to care for the entire congregation (Ephesians 4:11-12).
+Rather, it's about all disciples using their God-given spiritual gifts to practice mutual ministry, in the context of a local church.

 WORSHIP IN CHURCH

 In the summer of 2004, Senior Pastor Rob Willey, together with his wife and family, moved to Davenport, IA from Naperville, IL to plant a church in the Quad Cities.
 Aware of only two families in the area who were interested in such a plant, they began meeting and talking with others to form a Launch Team.
 The first week of September in 2004, 20 people came together for the first time to worship, pray, and seek God's direction for a new church.